MohamedRaslan/screenpy/docs/topics/resolutions.rst

 |See| will then compare
-the value returned by :class:`~screenpy.questions.Text` to the value passed in to :class:`~screenpy.resolutions.ReadsExactly`.
+the value returned by :class:`~screenpy.web.selenuim.questions.Text` to the value passed in to :class:`~screenpy.core.resolutions.ReadsExactly`.
 If the two values match,
 bravo!
 Our test passes.